NicklasVraa/Obsidian-academic-export/readme.md

 # Obsidian Acadamic Export
-Here, you will find an Obsidian css-snippet, which will format pdf-exports as academic writing akin to LaTeX compilation.
+Here you will find an Obsidian css-snippet, which will format pdf-exports as academic writing akin to LaTeX compilation.
 Simply place `academic-pdf-export.css` in your obsidian snippets folder and activate it in settings.
 Tested with minimal-theme.
 Pull-request are very welcome.

 ## Example
 To the left is shown obsidian in source mode, i.e the source code.
 To the right is the exported pdf.